 Here are some general principles to keep in mind while learning finesse.

 As mentioned above, by definition, you place every piece in your field with no more than 2 steps.
-Therefore, the first principle to keep in mind is to never tap 3 times in a row.
+Therefore, the first principle to keep in mind is never to tap 3 times in a row.
 For example, let's say that we want to place the T 1 row away from the right wall:

 Without finesse, you would have to tap right 3 times in a row, which would be an inefficient way to place the piece at that position.
 With finesse, you would DAS right and then tap left, which would only take 2 keypresses.